- Occasional erectile dysfunction (ED) can be common.

 Nervous system problems can affect how signals travel to the blood vessels of the penis.
 This can then affect blood flow and make it difficult to achieve an erection.
 Some nervous system conditions associated with ED include:

 Hormonal and other systemic problems can also affect a man’s ability to get and sustain an erection.
-So can certain types of surgery.
 Other medical factors associated with ED include:

 - prostate cancer